nitash-anklesaria/first-repo/README.md

 ## Branching Model

-1. Master Branch - No changes directly allowed
+1. Master Branch - No changes directly allowed.
+Only pull request changes are merged.
 2. Dev Branch - Used for development